 Missouri Valley College encourages students to consider studying abroad for a summer, a semester, or a year as a way to enhance their cultural experience and personal growth.
 Typically students study abroad in their junior or senior year.
 MVC strongly encourages freshmen students to experience their first year of college on campus before taking the step of studying abroad.
-Contact Dr. Peter Warnock, Coordinator of Study Abroad, in Collins Science Center, room 21 or 660-831-4044 for more information.
+Contact Kristine Poulsen, Coordinator of Study Abroad, poulsenk@moval.edu or 660-831-4215 for more information.